-- Pup Pic.
 Celebrate the love of a dog when you give a framed photo of a friend or family member with his or her pup.
-If you don’t have a photo, a hand drawn placeholder works in a pinch, and will get a smile.
+If you don’t have a photo, a hand drawn placeholder works in a pinch and will get a smile.

-- Dog Talk.
 Give a gift subscription to a dog magazine that will educate, entertain, and be enjoyed all year long.
-Woof Report favorites include Bark Magazine, Modern Dog Magazine and Fido Friendly.
+Woof Report favorites include Bark Magazine, Modern Dog Magazine, and Fido Friendly.
 Order a gift online and print out an image of the latest cover to include with your card.

-- Plan a Pup Photo Shoot.
 Sure taking and printing photos with a digital camera or even the camera on your phone is a snap for you, but maybe not for the dog-lover on your list.
-Plan a quick pup photo shoot (or the handy stand-by, provide a coupon for one after the busy holiday season), then crop and touch it up and provide a nice big glossy printed copy for your gift receipient.
+Plan a quick pup photo shoot (or the handy standby, provide a coupon for one after the busy holiday season), then crop and touch it up and provide a nice big glossy printed copy for your gift recipient.

 Happy Holidays to you and your dogs – we wish you all the best in 2012!